 Research suggests that when you give people a lot of information it’s quite likely that they will remember something you said very early on.
-That alone promotes an opportunity to make sure that the first thing we say is something that will definitely capture our audience’s attention.
+That alone promotes an opportunity to make sure that the first thing we say is something that will capture our audience’s attention.
 Don’t spend the first five minutes telling them who you are and how pleased you are to be there.
-Say, show or do something that will immediately capture their interest and curiosity.
+Say, show or do something that will immediately capture their attention, interest and curiosity.

 Focus on making them feel that they are glad they went to the trouble to come to listen to you and they can’t wait to hear what comes next.

-Most people don’t look forward to attending or sitting through presentations because they believe that they have ‘heard it all before’.
+Many people don’t look forward to attending or sitting through presentations because they believe that they have ‘heard it all before’.

 Tell them short, relevant and powerful stories, use compelling visuals, ask thought provoking questions and make them smile too.

 As the late Zig Ziglar once said “Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment”